iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> No man is happy unless he believes he is.
+> He who possesses most must be most afraid of loss.
 >
-> — Publilius Syrus
+> — Leonardo da Vinci

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->